 Method Please provide a description or examples of how each instructional method will be used in this course.
 Participation Participation in partner and group activities practicing learned pronunciation concepts.
-Lecture In-class and video lectures on Speech and Pronunciation objectives.
+Lecture In-class and video lectures on speech and pronunciation objectives.
 Discussion Discussion on current events practicing group speech concepts.
-Technology-based instruction Use of LMS for readings, quizzes, discussion, and video assignments.
+Technology-based instruction Use of Learning Management System (LMS) for readings, quizzes, discussion, and posting video assignments.